aslotte/aslotte.github.io/_posts/2020-03-12-ml-net-with-azure-stream-analytics.md

 FROM input
 ```

 The logical question that follows is how do we define an input, and what options do we have?
-Azure Stream Analytics in Visual Studio supports both cloud inputs from e.g. an Event Hub, or local inputs reading from a JSON or CSV file.
-For our purposes, we'll be using a local JSON file, which you can find [here](https://github.com/aslotte/fraudulentstream/blob/master/FraudulentStream/FraudulentStream/input.json), and looks something like this:
+Azure Stream Analytics in Visual Studio supports both cloud inputs from e.g. an Event Hub, or local inputs reading from a `JSON `or `CSV` file.
+For our purposes, we'll be using a local `JSON` file, which you can find [here](https://github.com/aslotte/fraudulentstream/blob/master/FraudulentStream/FraudulentStream/input.json).
+The content of the file looks as follows:

 ```
 [